Google PowerMeter and sample C# .Net API usage

 Six Sigma

 There’s a definition on wikipedia.
-It’s much much wider than my tiny vision of this business management strategy.
-But basically this strategy says : Fix the source of every problem and not each problem.
-In a factory, it means that have to change the production process to reduce the probability of making defective pieces instead of fixing pieces faster.
+It’s much wider than my tiny vision of this business management strategy.
+But basically this strategy says: Fix the source of every problem and not each problem.
+In a factory, it means you have to change the production process to reduce the probability of making defective pieces instead of fixing pieces faster.
 That means you have to spend time on fixing the problem.
-So this stategy also means : Spend time to save time. ...
+So this strategy also means: Spend time to save time. ...

 March 10, 2010 · Florent Clairambault